Artanisx/artanisx.github.io/LavaGolf/beta-patch-notes.md

 ---
-layout: page
+layout: default
 title: "Lava Golf - Beta Patch Notes"
 permalink: /LavaGolf/beta-patch-notes
 ---
 ## Lava Golf - Beta Patch Notes

 In here the beta patch notes for Lava Golf!
-You can access our Itch.io page for the game [here](https://artanisx.itch.io/lava-golf).
+As a reminder, you can access our Itch.io page for the game [here](https://artanisx.itch.io/lava-golf).

 ### Patch notes

 Version 1.0:
-First release....
+First release...

 ### Links